from ֏28.000

 This is a private tour, which means the vehicle, the guide, and the schedule are yours alone.
 If you want to spend an extra twenty minutes at the Symphony of Stones or skip down to the riverbank, you can.
 No group waiting, no fixed pace.

-What You’ll See on the Garni, Geghard Tour?
+What You’ll See on this Tour?

 1.Our first stop is the Arch of Charents, also known as the Arch of Ararat.
 This is a unique sightseeing spot from where one can have a breathtaking view of the biblical Mount Ararat.

-3. Our final stop is the Geghard Monastery, a partly cave-carved monastery dating back to the 13th century.
+4. Our final stop is the Geghard Monastery, a partly cave-carved monastery dating back to the 13th century.
 “Geghard” means “spear” – a reference to the spear that pierced the body of Jesus during the crucifixion.
 The monastery was named after this sacred relic, which was once kept here.
 Today, the spear is preserved in the religious center of Armenia, the Holy See of Etchmiadzin.

 All private tours can be changed upon request.